This is Part 2 of a series on prestige competition and its broader contemporary effects. For other parts, click below.

 Now, to get the most out of a coalition, one needs not only a willingness to invest in one’s coalition partners but capacities to monitor and police their investments as well.
 To do this, one needs a well-developed sense of fairness, an ability to track costs and benefits not only to oneself but to others and to compare the resulting ratios.
 The shift to bisexual dispersal was not the crucible for the evolution of this ability, as it’s a key component of our coalitional psychology and already well developed in even non-hominoid primates, but the modern exogamy configuration did provide a novel, expansionary context for it.
 Among these proto-humans, fairness had to be insisted upon not just between two coalition partners or two unaffiliated individuals performing some common task but between each adult and every other adult in the group.
 Perhaps the most significant refinement we introduced to this sense of fairness was a reduced toleration for outcomes that unfairly benefit not just others, but ourselves—a testament, likely, to how heavily policed these outcomes would have been by everyone else in the group (consider the development of self-conscious emotions like guilt and shame in this context).

 The alliance between resident and immigrant group members would thus require constant vigilance, and prestige would have served as a reliable indicator of the health of this alliance to all concerned parties.
 As suggested earlier, it’s possible that immigrant men would have faced greater scrutiny here; a woman of newly reproductive age would make a large default (reproductive) contribution to any group she joins (this is why female transfers are tolerated even by the highly territorial chimps).
 Men, however, would have to continually prove their value to the community—and herein perhaps lies an explanation for Vandello and Boson’s observation that “[c]ompared with womanhood, which is typically viewed as resulting from a natural, permanent, and biological developmental transition, manhood must be earned and maintained through publicly verifiable actions.”
-If this is right, it does not mean that women were exempted from prestige competition, but only that such competition may have historically tended toward different form.
+If this is right, it does not mean that women were exempted from prestige competition, but only that such competition may have historically tended toward different forms.
 This question will be explored in greater depth in the final Part of this series.

 But immigrant men would not have been wholly without bargaining power themselves.
 Unlike male chimps, who are largely stuck in their natal groups and must compete within them if they’re to have any hope of raising their status, if these early men felt they weren’t being justly compensated for their contributions to a group, they could pack up and head to a different band.
 We can imagine a sort of supergroup-level negotiation process whereby men self-select into the groups willing to accord them the most prestige.
 Happily, those groups will tend to be the ones that most have need of the particular skills or expertise those men have to offer, so this process ought to tend toward mutual beneficence.